bhf32/Team15ECE3400.github.io/Lab/Lab3/Lab3.md

 There are two modules provided by the template code: the DE0_NANO module and the VGA_DRIVER module.
 The DE0_NANO module is the main module, responsible for providing a color given a specific pixel.
 The VGA_DRIVER iterates through every pixel on the monitor, providing these pixels to the DE0_NANO module.
 Once the VGA_DRIVER receives a color from the DE0_NANO module, it outputs a pixel of that color onto the screen.

-The color that is output to the screen is determined by an 8-bit binary number, separated into three sections; three bits represent Red, three bits represent Green, and two bits represent Blue.
+The color that is output to the screen is determined by an 8-bit binary number, separated into three sections; three bits represent red, three bits represent green, and two bits represent blue.
 For instance, given the following signal:

 > 8’b001_100_10

-Red is set to the value 3’b001, Green is set to the value 3’b100, and Blue is set to the value 2’b10.
+red is set to the value 3’b001, green is set to the value 3’b100, and blue is set to the value 2’b10.

-The FPGA is connected to the monitor through a VGA switch, which connects to the FPGA through a VGA connector, which uses the resistances calculated in the DAC section.
+The FPGA is connected to the monitor through a VGA switch which connects to the FPGA through a VGA connector and uses the resistances calculated in the DAC section.
 The template program uses odd-numbered GPIO-0 pins between 9 and 23 to output color to the screen.
+Figure 1 shows the pinout of the FPGA.

 ![](./Lab3Photos/de0_pinout.png)
 >Figure 1: pinout diagram of the DEO_nano FPGA board.
 Pins used for color are highlighted.